My time volunteering

 Someone then suggested music and a someone else suggested that we borrow the piano from the Gymkhana Club.
 A Land Rover was then commandeered, crammed with volunteers, and we somehow gained access to the locked club and drove back to camp with our trophy.
 Another time I was playing football in their camp and went to retrieve a lost ball.
 Clambering foolishly over the rusting barbed wire fence, it broke leaving me embarbed by my leg and hanging upside down while the squaddies cheered.
 The hospital stitched me up but I still have some interesting scars.
 Accidental Prawn strike one!

-The RTC detachment, which charged around in Rolls Royce powered Ferret scout cars, was commanded briefly by a dopey subaltern whose name I forget.
+The Royal Tank Corps detachment, which charged around in Rolls-Royce powered Ferret scout cars, was commanded briefly by a dopey subaltern whose name I forget.
 One day, travelling back from a Lutong date on the bus, I saw a burnt-out car by the roadside.
 The newspapers reported that the driver had hit a tree and died when the car exploded into flames.
 Later, however, my friend the FINCO (Field Intelligence NCO from the Intelligence Corps attached to the local Special Branch) told me that they had given the subaltern the task of setting up a road block to intercept a car suspected of carrying documents of interest to the security forces.
-The ambush was poorly designed and when the car attempted to escape, someone blew it away with an RPG roasting the occupants and their documents.
+The ambush was poorly designed and when the car attempted to escape, someone blew it away with a rocket propelled grenade (RPG) roasting the occupants and their documents.
 I believe the subaltern was swiftly and appropriately posted to the Catering Corps.

 I was planning an up-river trip over Christmas when some 5th form students asked if I would like to join them on a trip to their home outside Kuching, a Land Dyak kampong called Quop.
 I accepted and we all boarded the coastal steamer, the Rajah Brooke, as ordinary passengers.
 I slept on deck with the students and others who preferred the fresh air but sneaked into the 1st Class bathrooms to wash.
 There was a choice of Chinese or Malay food, the former kitchen being in the stern so that the smell of cooking pork would not offend the Muslims in the bow.